What to do if you are underweight

 - anaemia

-- irregular periods in women, or menstruation may stop altogether
+- irregular periods in females, or menstruation may stop altogether

-- pregnancy problems, such as difficulty falling pregnant or a higher likelihood of preterm labour
+- pregnancy problems, such as difficulty getting pregnant or a higher chance of preterm labour

 - heart problems

-Being underweight can be especially dangerous for older people since it increases their risk of breaking a bone and becoming ill.
+Being underweight can be especially dangerous for older people since it increases the risk of breaking a bone and becoming ill.

 What causes being underweight?

-People become underweight for many different reasons.
-Some may be born naturally small and their low BMI is due to their genes.
-Some may have a very high metabolism and find it hard to put on weight, even if they eat foods that have a lot of calories.
+You may become underweight for many different reasons.
+You may be born naturally small and your low BMI can be due to your genes.
+You may have a very high metabolism and find it hard to put on weight, even if you eat foods that have a lot of calories.

-Some people may not follow a healthy, balanced diet because they forget to eat or they cannot afford nutritious foods.
-Others may not be eating properly because they are sick, or their medicines make them feel nauseous.
-Some people who do a lot of physical activity burn up more calories than they can eat, leading to their being underweight.
+You may not follow a healthy, balanced diet because you forget to eat or cannot afford nutritious foods.
+You might find it hard to eat properly because you are sick, or your medicines make you feel nauseous.
+If you do a lot of physical activity you may burn up more calories than you can eat, leading to you being underweight.

-Some physical conditions can cause weight loss, leading to someone being underweight.
+There are also some physical conditions can cause weight loss, leading to underweight.
 These include:

 - stomach problems, such as nausea, vomiting or diarrhoea